SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

-The major differences between tournaments and mocks are: stakes, dedicated days for debate, and the increased depth and breadth of the community (More time with more friends)
+The major differences between tournaments and mocks are:
+Stakes, dedicated days for debate, and the increased depth and breadth of the community (More time with more friends).

 Aaaaaand the money.